Jacob4649/covid-19-tweet-vaccination-correlation-analysis/README.md

-# csc110-project
+# covid-19-tweet-vaccination-correlation-analysis
-How does Twitter sentiment about the COVID-19 vaccine correlate to the vaccination rates in each US state?
+Python dashboard illustrating how Twitter sentiment about the COVID-19 vaccine correlates to the vaccination rates in each US state.

-By Sean, Jacob, and Ryan
+By Jacob Klimczak, Ryan Merheby, and Sean Ryan